NUTRITIONAL STRATEGIES FOR PREVENTING BREAST CANCER

 - Increase fresh fruits and vegetables – Hundreds of epidemiological and observational studies have demonstrated that the higher the intake of fruits and vegetables the lower the risk of many types of cancer including breast cancer.
 The most beneficial effect comes from eating nine servings per day.
 Cruciferous vegetables, which contain DIM (di-indolyl-methane) are especially beneficial.
 DIM can also be taken as a supplement, 300-500 mg. per day.

 - Avoid xenoestrogens – Our food supply is frequently contaminated with residues of hormone-like substances.
 These may have been given to animals to promote growth or used as pesticides in growing crops.
-They are also found in plastics which can contaminate food or fluids.
+They are also found in plastics that can contaminate food or fluids.
 Invest in a good water filter.

 - Eat flax – Flaxseed contains both the healthy Omega-3 fats and a weak estrogen which blocks estrogen receptor sites.
 Studies are now emerging showing dramatic results from increased flaxseed intake.
-Grind the flaxseed in a coffee grinder just before using to obtain the best benefit.
+Grind the flaxseed in a coffee grinder just before using it to obtain the best benefit.

-- Avoid alcohol – Many studies show an increasing risk of breast cancer correlates with an increasing alcohol consumption.
+- Avoid alcohol – Many studies show an increased risk of breast cancer correlates with increasing alcohol consumption.